Hi, How Can We Help You?

 • Average kW used: (kWh used)/(hours elapsed).
 If this number turns out to be 0.36, for example, it means that your average household power usage for the time period was about 360 watts, the equivalent of running six 60-watt bulbs for that whole time period.

-Part A Home Electricity Use & Savings
+Part A Household Energy Use

 Daily Electrical Usage: Data Collection